MarcSolde/prom-glows/README.md

         - '{job="prometheus"}' #MUST have a non-empty vector query

     static_configs:
-      - targets: ['172.17.0.6:9090'] # For kubernetes namespaces, the target is going to be service-name.namespace
+      - targets: ['172.17.0.6:9090'] # For kubernetes namespaces, the target is going to be service-name.namespace:port
         labels:
           instance: 'prom1'